-Lenin was a Marxian dialectician.
+The Marxians who enter the study of Lenin's role in history are under no necessity of abandoning their theory of the relation between heroes and masses.
+Quite the contrary.
+Only on the basis of the materialist conception of history, only thru a sober analysis of the forces in the class struggle, can we correctly appreciate the role which Lenin, the greatest thinker and revolutionist, has played in the international labor movement and in the international revolution.
+LENIN was a Marxian dialectician.
 There are many people that know Marx very well but are incapable of deriving the political lessons and conclusions implied in theory.
 In this respect Lenin was totally different.
 He has taken the Marxian theory and methods and applied them in the practice of life.
 And with the help of his acute analytical mind he interpreted events in their dialectical development.
 Lenin was one of the foremost experts in the economic and philosophical theories of Marx.
 But as already said, he was not primarily a theoretician, but a practical Marxian and a political dialectician.
 The Hegelian dialectics which Marx had developed to its highest point were completely mastered by Lenin.
 He never reasoned abstractly.
 He despised pure rationalizing.
 He hated the free sway of "pure reasoning."
 He fought against philosophic charlatanism and always proved in action that the truth is concrete.

-Just ay Marx was maneuvering with the general factors of economic life, so was Lenin maneuvering with the concrete forces of the clays struggle.
-In the colorful kaleidoscope of social relations and from the complexities of the everyday events of modern life; he always managed to hit upon the fundamental and most important tendencies.
+Just as Marx was manoeuvring with the general factors of economic life, so was Lenin maoeuvring with the concrete forces of the class struggle.
+In the colorful kaleidoscope of social relations and from the complexities of the everyday events of modern life he always managed to hit upon the fundamental and most important tendencies.
 He was never deceived by appearances.
 He was a man called upon to tread new paths.
 Always pursuing his own way, capable by means of his dialectics not only to explain but constantly to drive history forward, Lenin was a dialectician in politics and a Marxist in action.
 That is, he knew exactly how to make history in as masterly a fashion as Marx explained it.
+LENIN joined the labor movement at its very dawn.
+The first spontaneous outbreaks of the class struggle in the '80s reverberated thru Russia with a resounding echo.
+The advancing Marxian movement thrust itself upon the beginnings of the industrial development of Russia, drawing into its ranks many elements of the radical intelligentsia.
+The first generation of revolutionary intellectuals (Plechanov, Vera Sassulitsch, and Deutsch) founded the group of "Liberation of Labor" which is the predecessor of the Russian Social-Democratic Party and of the Russian Communist Party.
+Lenin belonged to the second generation of Marxians.
+Together with many others he joined the labor movement, but while the others were merely passersby, utilizing it for their own purpose, Lenin remained and led the movement until his very end.